11 Essential Items to Be Prepared When Boating

 This is exactly the kind of resource you're going to want at your disposal on a pontoon.
 Such a versatile and effective tool can be more helpful than most realize.

-If an item breaks, duct tape can usually keep it working long enough that you can have time to get it repaired.
+If an item breaks, duct tape or waterproof tape can usually keep it working long enough that you can have time to get it repaired.
 It's also helpful for repairing wear and tear on life jackets or your vinyl seats, a small rip can be disastrous if not taken care of.

 Aside from a prop wrench, you may need a few more boat tools every now and then.
 Such tools might include a few screwdrivers or a wrench.